ORCA-WPMU/bp-premiums/readme.txt

 * Users can purchase packages to create groups

-* After each pruchase, users receive a quota of groups they can create.
+* After each purchase, users receive a quota of groups they can create.

-= Addons Available =

 **Premium Group Access** - Require users to pay to join private groups